dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_effect.md

 ## Analysis

-Decided not to write about personal experiences mainly because of emotional involvement, which makes me prone to expressing myself inappropriately and open for a he-said-she-said type of argument.
-Generally I've observed the following pattern at least on the IT positions that I had:
+Decided not to write about personal experiences mainly because of emotional involvement, which could get to a he-said-she-said type of argument.
+Generally I've observed the following pattern at least on the IT industry where I work:

 1. First generation foreigners are usually treated as glorified temp employees.
 At any given time they might get back to their country of origin.
-2. As a result promoting them into mid-level management is at least a risky proposal since their departure will create a difficult to replace gap (or think of a potentially cascading/domino effect).
+2. As a result promoting them into mid-level management is a risky proposal since their departure will create a gap (or the possibility of a domino effect if replaced by another person from the same pool).
-3. This in turn has an effect on their (our) mentality and psychology: being marginalized or exploited does not contribute to corporate loyalty; hence
+3. This in turn affects their (our) mentality and psychology: being artificially marginalized impacts corporate loyalty; hence
-4. They (we) in effect are prone to switch jobs, since there is no emotional or career related attachment with the current employer.
+4. They (we) in effect are prone to switch jobs, since there is no attachment with the "current" employer.

-Some additional thoughts on the points above:
+Some additional observations on the points above, after long discussions with a number of people:

-In my opinion (1) is still the case for many people, but it's what I'd call if allowed a "leaky assumption" moreover now compared with the recent past.
-Allow me to elaborate:
+In my opinion (1) is still the case for many, believe it used to be the case but not currently.
+Allow to elaborate:

-As the story goes the "deal" about a foreigner in the UK, more specially in London was that the short career course would be in those lines: Study (BSc), maybe more studies (MSc), maybe internship, permanent work for a couple of years, bang! or one promotion some more years and bang!
+As the story goes the "unspoken deal" for a foreigner in the UK, more specially in London was that there would be a short career trajectory among those lines: Study (BSc), maybe more studies (MSc), optional internship, *bang!*, permanent work for a couple of years, *bang!* or one promotion some more years and *bang!*.

-Where "bang!" equals return to the country of origin, with UK or moreover London credibility, which for some reason is a good salary multiplier.
-Something similar was happening with children of rural Britain.
+Where "*bang!*" means return to the country of origin, with UK experience or moreover London experience, which for some reason in many places is a salary multiplier.
+Something similar was also the case with people from rural Britain.
 That's why people were OK living in stacked up flat-shares with broken bathrooms, ultra-long commutes from the Crystal Palaces of this world, etc. It was supposed to be a temporary thing.
-Well until it's not.
-Having recession all over the globe, people say from the PIGS countries cannot go back, even if they want to.
-So point (1) above holds still but not as much.
+Until it's not.
+Having recessions all over, people from say PIGS countries cannot return, even if they want to.
+So point (1) above is less firm.
 It is possible that the business world has not yet adjusted...
 Maybe.

 Second point enhances the side-effects of point 1 - again in the past.
 Getting promoted increased the perceived value on the country of origin.
-Being a manager "here" translates to Sr Manager "there" so promotion can lead to a "bang!"
+Being a manager "here" translates to Sr Manager "there" so a promotion can even accelerate a "bang!"

 Last points (3 and 4) are about what's happening on the other side: Imagine that you start working in a company, you do your best for a couple of years.
 You don't see promotion or a change in your salary or even a discussion about it.
 For some reason this happens with other people, you are not even updated.
 What would you think?
 More important what would you do?